2014: Progress on MDG for sanitation

-LUSAKA (By Rufus Eshuchi/UNICEF Zambia) -- The role of traditional leaders in promoting Community Led Total Sanitation (CLTS) is increasingly gaining recognition with more chiefs taking the lead to ensure their chiefdoms become open defecation free (ODF).
+LUSAKA, Zambia – The role of traditional leaders in promoting community-led total sanitation (CLTS) is increasingly gaining recognition with more chiefs taking the lead to ensure their chiefdoms become open defecation free (ODF).

 The focus on chiefdoms seems to be the roadmap to a rapid ODF Zambia.
 Across the country, chiefs have taken leadership moving from one village to the other with the Community Champions initiative to trigger CLTS activities.
 Using the existing structures, coordination of activities within the chiefdoms is bearing fruit.